Does Local Urban Governance Status Matter? Evidence from India: Results

-Table \ref{tab:ulb_community} presents the estimated effects of statutory recognition on community infrastructure and access.
-The results show significant positive impacts on most community facilities.
-Statutory recognition leads to an increase of 1.07 additional public libraries (significant at the 5\% level), 1.44 additional public reading rooms (significant at the 1\% level), and 0.83 additional cinema halls (significant at the 10\% level).
-Interestingly, the estimate for sports infrastructure is negative and significant at the 1\% level, indicating a decrease of 5.69 facilities.
-This negative effect may reflect the spatial constraints and land-use tradeoffs inherent in urban development.
-As settlements formalize into statutory towns, open spaces previously used for sports facilities (such as playgrounds or fields) may be repurposed for higher-priority urban infrastructure like schools, hospitals, banks, or residential development.
-Moreover, municipal planning often consolidates multiple informal sports venues into fewer, more formal facilities, resulting in a net reduction in the count of such infrastructure even as quality or accessibility may improve.
-Overall, these findings suggest that formal urban governance enhances access to cultural and educational community facilities, though the transition may involve restructuring of certain types of infrastructure, particularly those requiring substantial land area.
+\paragraph{Community Infrastructure.} Table~\ref{tab:ulb_community} presents the estimated effects of local urban governance status on community infrastructure and access.
+The results show positive effects on several cultural and educational amenities.
+Local urban governance status leads to a statistically significant increase of 1.05 public libraries and 1.44 public reading rooms.
+The estimate for cinema halls is positive at 0.79 but imprecisely estimated.
+By contrast, sports infrastructure declines by 5.71 facilities.
+This negative effect is consistent with spatial constraints and land-use tradeoffs in urban development: as settlements formalize into statutory towns, open spaces previously used for sports facilities may be repurposed for schools, health facilities, banking infrastructure, roads, or residential development.
+Overall, these findings suggest that formal statutory recognition may enhance access to community facilities, though the transition may involve restructuring of certain types of infrastructure, particularly those requiring substantial land area.